 Separation Anxiety is a condition where a dog becomes agitated and panicked when left alone.
 Dogs with this condition can exhibit a variety of separation-related behaviours, but some of the most common are:

 - Inappropriate elimination (toileting)

-Dealing with Separation Anxiety can be extremely frustrating for owners and cause a huge mental and physical toll on the dog.
-Here are a few tips to help avoid the chance that your dog may develop Separation Anxiety.
+Dealing with Separation Anxiety can be very frustrating for owners and cause a huge mental and physical toll on the dog.
+Here are some tips to help prevent your dog from developing Separation Anxiety.

 Try to exercise your dog before you plan to leave.
-For safely reasons it is suggested that you remain with your dog for 30 minutes after the exercise period.
+For safety reasons, it is suggested that you remain with your dog for 30 minutes after the exercise period.
 Providing appropriate physical and mental stimulation will help your dog overcome potential anxiety.

 “Down and Stay”